Have you ever had a conversation with friends or family that wasn't interesting? Maybe it was because they were not listening or they were distracted.

 Now imagine the same situation in meetings.
 You are talking to your team, but no one is paying attention.
 There can be several reasons for it: from Zoom fatigue to a lack of an online meeting agenda.

 Time to fix it.
-Here are proven tips to make your virtual meetings more engaging and interactive.
+Here are proven tips on how to make your virtual meetings more interactive.

-11 Ways to Make Virtual Meetings More Interactive
+How to Make Virtual Meetings More Interactive: 11 Tips

 1. Use Icebreakers